120 TOTAL CREDITS REQUIRED

 - 6–28 Elective Courses

 We welcome transfer students as well as first-time freshmen to the program.
-Utica College maintains articulation agreements with a number of community colleges, making it easier for students to transfer to UC and focus on the required business and major health care management courses to complete their bachelor’s degree.
+Utica University maintains articulation agreements with a number of community colleges, making it easier for students to transfer to UC and focus on the required business and major health care management courses to complete their bachelor’s degree.

 You can earn your B.S. in H.C.M. degree to advance your career in 2–4 years.